 Students who wish to temporarily leave The University during a semester in which they are enrolled in classes will receive a term withdrawal for that term.

-After End of Registration Drop/Add Period - Students who are currently enrolled in classes and who decide to withdraw from all their classes after the last day of the Registration Drop/Add Period will be considered to be on a term withdrawal, effective as of the date they notify The University or the date they withdraw from the last class in which they are enrolled if they do not notify The University.
-They will receive a grade of "W" in every class in which they were enrolled, and are subject to the tuition refund schedule policy.
+After the registration drop/add deadline - Students enrolled in classes who subsequently decide to withdraw from all their classes after the last day of the registration drop/add period will be considered to be on a term withdrawal, effective as of the date they notify The University, or the date they withdraw from the last class in which they are enrolled, if they do not notify The University.
+They will receive a grade of “W” in every class in which they were enrolled, and are subject to the tuition refund schedule policy.
+If the separation from The University is intended to be only for the duration of the current semester, no further action is required, and the student will be eligible to enroll for the next semester.
+If the separation is expected to go beyond the start of the next semester, they must apply for an academic leave for the subsequent semester.

 PLEASE NOTE: As required by Federal law and United States Department of Education guidelines, The Catholic University of America must notify the National Student Clearinghouse of all students who fail to maintain continuous enrollment.
 Recipients of Federal student loans will then enter their loan grace period, and is they have previously used up their loan grace period, will immediately enter into loan repayment.